terser/terser/README.md

 - `--source-map "root='<URL>'"` to pass the URL where the original files can be found.

 - `--source-map "url='<URL>'"` to specify the URL where the source map can be found.
-  Otherwise UglifyJS assumes HTTP `X-SourceMap` is being used and will omit the `//# sourceMappingURL=` directive.
+  Otherwise Terser assumes HTTP `X-SourceMap` is being used and will omit the `//# sourceMappingURL=` directive.

 For example: